jimweller/github-utils/README.md

 ### Standard GH PR Workflow

-This is "normal" trunk based PR workflow for working with an existing repository following the team git standards.
+This is "normal" trunk based PR workflow for working with an existing repository following some widespreadS git standards.
 Keep all your {text strings} below lower case.
 There's other branching strategies, but this has been the most common in workplaces in my experience.
 Adjust for your type of PR formatting and merge method.

 1. clone a repo
 2. create and checkout a branch